JaneySprings/DotNet.Meteor/README.md

 * If you use the `trace` mode, click `Stop Debugging` in the VSCode to stop the profiling. **Don't close the application manually, because this may damage the report.** After completion, you will see the message:
 ```
 Trace completed.
-Writing:	/Users/You/.../MauiProf/.meteor/MauiProf.speedscope.json
+Writing:	/Users/You/.../Project/MauiProf.speedscope.json
 Conversion complete
 ```
-7. You can see the `speedscope.json` report in the `.meteor` folder of your project.
+7. You can see the `speedscope.json` report in the root folder of your project.
 You can use the [Speedscope in VSCode](https://marketplace.visualstudio.com/items?itemName=sransara.speedscope-in-vscode) extension to view it.
 Alternatively, you can upload it directly to the [speedscope](https://www.speedscope.app) site.
 For the `gcdump` report, you can use the [dotnet-heapview](https://github.com/1hub/dotnet-heapview) or _Visual Studio for Windows_.

 ![image](https://github.com/JaneySprings/DotNet.Meteor/raw/main/assets/demo_trace.gif)